Editorial Content for The Human Scale

 In this sweeping, timely thriller, a Palestinian American FBI agent teams up with a hardline Israeli cop to solve the murder of the Israeli police chief in Gaza --- from the Pulitzer Prize-winning author of THE LOOMING TOWER and THE END OF OCTOBER.

-As soon as he arrives in Gaza, the Israeli police chief overseeing the area is murdered.
-Malik is at first a suspect.
-Then, due to his superior investigative skills, he is invited into the Israeli investigation, seeking the murderer.
-At the core of this novel is Malik's relationship with Yossi, the hard-line anti-Arab Israeli police officer leading the investigation.
+Upon arrival in the West Bank, Malik's world is upended when the Israeli police chief is murdered.
+Initially a suspect, Malik's investigative prowess soon earns him a place in the Israeli investigation.
+At the heart of the story is Malik's complex relationship with Yossi, the hardline anti-Arab Israeli police officer leading the case.
 They must learn to trust each other because, as they move closer to solving the case, they realize there is no one else they can trust on either side.

 Audiobook available, read by Peter Ganim